delhatch/IIR_EQ/README.md

 ** Calculating the Coefficients

 Whenever the center frequency or boost/cut amount is changed, the IIR filter needs new coefficients.
 These are calculated in C code, in floating point format.

-The filter operates using fixed-point integer math for efficiency, so the C code converts the coeeficients to a 32-bit fractional integer word, and then sends them to registers in the eq_core_0 module.
+The filter operates using fixed-point integer math for efficiency, so the C code then converts the coeeficients to a 32-bit fractional integer word, and then sends them to registers in the eq_core_0 module.

 ** Create Project